openKolibri/klais-16/readme.md

 | `IM  ` | Injection Moulded               |

 ## Safety
-The assembly is almost excluively made from FR4, it is highly fire retardent and will not burn after a flame is removed.
+The assembly is almost exclusively made from FR4.
+It is highly fire retardent and will not burn after a flame is removed.

 The edges are milled, but it is possible to have small pieces that could cause cuts, abrasions, or become embedded in the skin.
-If sanding or milling the board, use a respirator as fiberglass dust is carcogenic.
+If sanding or milling the board, use a respirator as fiberglass dust is carcinogenic.

 The boards are assembled in a lead-free process and all components are RHOS certified.